AshutoshBairagi/BackOrder_Prediction/README.md

 A backorder is the order which could not be fulfilled by the company.
 Due to high demand of a product, the company was not able to keep up with the delivery of the order.

-You can find the Data Description, Data Validation, Data Insertion in Database, Model Training, Prediction Data Description and Prediction steps in Problem Statement.docx file.
+You can find the Data Description, Data Validation, Data Insertion in Database, Model Training, Prediction Data Description and Prediction steps in

+     # Problem Statement.docx
   # How to run this code
   First create an environment python==3.6.9 in pycharm